 The number of participants to the course is limited to a maximum of 25.

-Applicants will be informed of acceptance of their registration at the latest on 14 September 2020.
+Applicants will be informed of acceptance of their registration.
 They will receive instructions for payment and further course details.

 Course fee includes course materials, coffee/tea during breaks, lunches and the course dinner but does not cover accommodation.
 The course fee depends on the participant's affiliation: